EmmanuelEzenwere/ERpager/README.md

 ### Class Imbalance Considerations
-The dataset exhibits significant class imbalance, particularly in categories like 'water' and 'child alone' which has all zeros.
+The dataset exhibits significant class imbalance, particularly in categories like 'water' and 'child alone' which has near or all zeros.
 This presents several challenges:

 - **Training Impact**: Underrepresented classes may have lower prediction accuracy
 - **Metric Selection**: F1-score provides a balanced measure for imbalanced classes